Get up close and personal

-The events will run from 5pm – 8.30pm on 3rd July and 21st August 2021.
+The events will run from 5pm – 8.30pm on 21st August 2021.
 With a variety of different activities, food, and drink on offer.
 Take a ride on our Safari Trek and see the zoo from a different angle, follow the clues to see if you can find the hidden message around the zoo, a variety of displays will take place throughout the evening.
 Enjoy a range of hot and cold food or stop by the bar for a drink.

 Try your luck and take part in our raffle, full of loads of wonderful prizes kindly donated by Kent’s local businesses!
 Throughout the night you will have the opportunity to put our keepers knowledge to the test and ask all the hard questions about the animals that call the project their home, as well as a host of other activities.

 We are also delighted to announce that we will be being visited by Coda Falconry.
 An award winning bird of prey centre based within Lee Valley Farm Park, Essex.
 Who pride themselves on the outstanding care and devotion given to their diverse collection of birds and for providing educational falconry experience days that both children and adults can enjoy.

 To top it all off, Grace Dickinson from Reptiles Etc will be joining us, with her rather unusual team.
 Get the opportunity to learn all about some other animals not normally kept here at the zoo.
 You may get the chance to see a selection of bugs, amphibians and reptiles, whilst being entertained by their expert animal handler.

 Not only that, but don’t forget to keep an eye out for any other special guests that may come too!